JagratPatkar/Chaturanga/README.md

 # ChessEngine
-A basic Chess game in Javascript HTML5
+A Chess Board in Javascript / HTML5